psychicEgg/EDHM/README.md

 # EDHM
 ## **Elite Dangerous HUD Mod**

+**ALERT:** FDev Update 12 broke parts of the Odyssey mod (as expected).
+I'll announce when the fixes are complete on the EDHM Discord, and the [Elite forums thread](https://forums.frontier.co.uk/threads/elite-dangerous-hud-mod-edhm.557033/post-9858680)

 For a full description of the mod, please see the post on the [official Frontier forums](https://forums.frontier.co.uk/threads/elite-dangerous-hud-mod-edhm.557033/)

 ### Odyssey